-\textbf{Attacks outside the perturbation model.} To examine whether GBN could generalize to perturbation types that the model was not trained on, we trained a variant of GBN models that only includes 3 BN branches.
-Specifically, these GBN models are trained on two $\ell_p$ perturbation types only, but are evaluated on all the three $\ell_p$ perturbations, including the held-out perturbation that is not trained.
-Unsurprisingly, compared to the full GBN model with 4 BN branches, the robustness of the held-out perturbation type decreases to some degree.
-However, the robustness is still significantly better than the vanilla model, and sometimes even outperforms other baseline defenses that are trained on all perturbation types (\emph{c.f.} Appendix ~\ref{sec:out_model_attack}).
+Finally, we examine the generalization of GBN to unseen $\ell_p$ bounded adversarial perturbations.
+In other words, during testing, the model may encounter the types of adversarial examples that has never been trained on.
+Specifically, we train a variant of GBN that only includes 3 BN branches.
+These GBN models are trained on two $\ell_p$ perturbations only, but are evaluated on all the three $\ell_p$ perturbations, including the unseen perturbation.

-\textbf{Adding GBN into different layers.} Our GBN block can be inserted at any layer in a deep network.
-In this part, we study GBN by single-layer and layer-group studies.
-We first add GBN to different single layers: as shown in Figure ~\ref{fig:single_layer}, the standard performance and adversarial robustness decrease as we add GBN into the deeper layers; we then add GBN to layer groups (\ie, top-$m$ layers): according to the results in Figure ~\ref{fig:layer_group}, the adversarial robustness improves (but the clean accuracy remains comparatively stable) as more layers are involved.
-In summary, adding GBN into shallow layers achieves better performance with respect to both clean and adversarial accuracy.
-The reasons for this might be two-fold: (1) as shown in \citep{liu2019training}, shallow layers are more critical to model robustness than deeper layers; (2) as the layer depth increases, the features from different domains are highly entangled, making it harder for models to separate them (\emph{c.f.} Appendix ~\ref{sec:running_sta_GBN}.).
+As shown in Table~\ref{tab:out_model_attack}, unsurprisingly, compared to the full GBN model with 4 BN branches and trained on (clean examples, $\ell_1$, $\ell_2$, and $\ell_{\infty}$ adversarial examples), the robustness of the held-out perturbation type decreases.
+However, the robustness is still significantly better than other baselines with the same setting, and sometimes even outperforms others that are trained on all perturbation types.